aplicacionesiosandroid/quiz_plYer/README.md

 ## Research / Exercise on Android Jetpack components and CLEAN architecture

+## Intro

+A Single Activity / Multi Fragment approach (fully rotatable) using:

+1. Google's Jetpack Navigation and its Navigation Graph (similar to a storyboard), NavHost container and NavController for easy semi automatic fragment management without having to manually use the fragment manager for fragment replacement and so on

+2. Jetpack's SQlite database Rooms

+3. Fragments get their state via their viewmodels and the associated data stores no need for passing arguments/bundles between fragments and returning values

+4. LiveData is used to propagate changes from the viewmodel to fragment observers

+5. CLEAN based architecture

+## Project Structure and notes

 The architecture is based (and extended) on Ivan Kušt's article on Android and CLEAN arch (raywenderlich.com)

 The application is split in two modules: